Who Has Custody of a Child When the Parents Are Not Married?

 What is Coercive Control and Behaviour?

-The government says that coercive and controlling behaviour is an act designed to make you feel subordinate or dependent on your partner and gives examples of:
+The law says coercive and controlling behaviour is an act designed to make you feel subordinate or dependent on your partner.
+This could involve:

-Controlling what you eat and weigh (it may be said that this is for ‘your own good’ to make you attractive but it is still coercive and controlling behaviour)
+Controlling what you eat and weigh (you may be told that this is for ‘your own good’, but it is still coercive and controlling behaviour).

-Restricting your access to money so you only get an allowance to buy food and have to account for any money spent by you
+Restricting your access to money so you only get an allowance to buy food and must account for any money spent by you.

 Dictating what clothes you should wear (either too modest or too flamboyant for your taste) or saying what make-up you can wear (if any).

-Coercion and control doesn’t just happen to women in heterosexual relationships.
+Coercion and control does not just affect women in heterosexual relationships.
 Women can also coerce and control their male partners or husbands.
-Coercion and control also occurs in same sex relationships.
+Coercion and control also occur in same sex relationships.

 Recognising Coercive Behaviour

 Coercive and controlling behaviour can be insidious and hard for you or your friends and family to spot.
-That is because the coercion can be subtle (for example, ‘you look fat or tarty in that outfit’) or the degree of control can grow slowly over time so you don’t recognise it for what it is (for example, getting you to agree that it is too much hassle to see your mother every week to eventually telling you who you can and can't see).
+That is because the coercion can be subtle or the degree of control can grow slowly over time, so you don’t recognise it for what it is.
+For example, getting you to agree that it is too much hassle to see your mother every week, to eventually telling you who you can and can’t see.

 When you are in a relationship, or you are a close friend or family member, it can be hard to spot or recognise coercive behaviour, often because it is dressed up as ‘only wanting to do what is best’ or because it is said you are so stupid or mentally unwell that your partner or husband or wife knows what is best for you.